Hebilicious/web3-ipfs-plugin/README.md

 ### Frontend

 To make sure that the project works in a browser context, it's ideal to test it against a real browser.
 We'll use vite and vue for the simplicity and rapidity of the setup with playwright e2e tests.
-To run the browser project, change directory to `playgrounds/ipfs-web3` and run `bun run dev`.
+To run the browser project, build the library with `bun run build` then change directory to `playgrounds/ipfs-web3` and run `bun run dev`.

 ## Plugin and methods